-Our thanks to Edyta Wyatt, Corina Sabo, Cathy Main, Karen Ryrie and Charl Parris for their contributions this year.
-We recently celebrated the 12-year anniversary of the branch with our team warmly welcoming customers, Directors, and Shareholders into the branch to join the celebration.
+I extend my gratitude to Edyta Wyatt, Cathy Main, Karen Ryrie, Melissa Ryan and Brigid Leong for their valuable contributions throughout the year.
+We recently celebrated the 13-year anniversary of Community Bank Trentham and Districts with our team warmly welcoming customers, Directors, and Shareholders into the branch to join the celebration.